ocurrent/obuilder/doc/qemu.md

 # Base Images

 These need to be provided as boot disks.
-There is a `Makefile` in the `qemu` directory which builds two base images:
+There is a `Makefile` in the `qemu` directory which builds several base images:

+- ubuntu-noble-amd64-ocaml-4.14.2.qcow2
+- ubuntu-noble-amd64-ocaml-5.2.0.qcow2
+- ubuntu-noble-riscv64-ocaml-4.14.2.qcow2
+- ubuntu-noble-riscv64-ocaml-5.2.0.qcow2
+- openbsd-67-amd64-ocaml-4.14.2.qcow2
+- openbsd-67-amd64-ocaml-5.2.0.qcow2
-- ubuntu-noble-x86_64-ocaml-4.14.img
+- windows-server-2022-amd64-ocaml-4.14.2.qcow2
-- windows-server-2022-x86_64-ocaml-4.14.img
+- windows-server-2022-amd64-ocaml-5.2.0.qcow2

-The base images build automatically using Cloud Init on Ubuntu and `autounattend.xml` on Windows.
+The base images build automatically using Cloud Init on Ubuntu, `autounattend.xml` on Windows and `autoinstall` on OpenBSD.

+Use `make ubuntu`, `make windows` or `make openbsd`.

 # Operation

 A spec which reference the required base image in using the `from` directive, then run the whatever commands are required.
 An trivial